richiethie/week-1-challenge/README.md

 The problem with the website was when the first link "Search Engine Optimization" was clicked on, nothing happened.
 By reducing the amount of CSS commands used, it also makes it a lot easier to read through all of the CSS and make new changes if needed.

-Overall, I learned how to fix a broken link in HTML and also reducing the amount of CSS commands that are used in my code.
+Overall, I learned how to fix a broken link in HTML, and also reducing the amount of CSS commands that are used in my code.

 ## Final Result